Distance-aware Soft Prompt Guidance for Multimodal Valence-Arousal Estimation: Proposed Method

 \subsection{Objective Function}

-The model is optimized using a multi-task loss function.
-The primary loss is the Concordance Correlation Coefficient (CCC)\cite{ccc} loss, $\mathcal{L}_{CCC}$, which measures the temporal agreement between the predicted and ground truth VA values.
-Additionally, we apply a KL-Divergence\cite{kl} loss $\mathcal{L}_{KL}$ for semantic alignment:
+The model is optimized using a joint objective that combines regression accuracy and semantic alignment.
+The primary loss is the Concordance Correlation Coefficient (CCC) loss\cite{ccc}, denoted as $L_{\text{ccc}}$, which measures the agreement between the predicted and ground-truth valence and arousal values.
+Specifically, let $v_p, a_p$ and $v_g, a_g$ denote the predicted and ground-truth valence and arousal, respectively.
+The CCC loss $\mathcal{L}_{\text{ccc}}$ is computed as:

+In addition, we incorporate the region-level semantic alignment loss $L_{\text{region}}$ introduced in Section 3.3.
+The overall objective function is defined as: